 • Rent's become unworkable.
 What was affordable five years ago is now eating your profit.

 • Better opportunity.
-A prime spot comes up.
-The kind that doesn't appear often.
+A prime spot comes up, the kind that doesn't appear often.

 The one thing that matters most: location